pixelhypercube/pixelhypercube/README.md

 - <img width="20px" src="https://user-images.githubusercontent.com/54231827/110572301-1b69e600-8194-11eb-88e5-c20d2e855794.png"/>   Watching Youtube Videos (very random videos)
 - 🏞 Exploring places
 <br>
-<sup>* National Service (NS) is a mandatory 2 year military service for all male Singaporean citizens and permanent residents.
-In my case, this will take effect after I've graduated from Polytechnic, so my education progress will be postponed for about 2 years before entering university</sup>
+<sup>* National Service (NS) is a mandatory 2 year military service for all male Singaporean citizens and second-generation permanent residents.
+In my case, this will take effect after I've graduated from Singapore Polytechnic, so my education progress will be postponed for about 2 years before entering university</sup>

 ### Technologies and Programs